 Column seven is used to establish effective recordkeeping procedures that document the HACCP system.
 The maintenance of proper HACCP records is an essential part of the HACCP system to document that each CCP is under control and to verify the adequacy of the HACCP plan.
-Records serve as: 1) a written documentation of the establishment's compliance with their HACCP plan; 2) the only reference available to trace the history of an ingredient, in-process operation or a finished product, should problems arise; 3) a ready source of information to identify trends in a particular operation that may result in a deviation if not properly corrected; and, 4) good evidence in potential legal actions.
+Records serve as: 1) a written documentation of the establishment's compliance with their HACCP plan; 2) the only reference available to trace the history of an ingredient in a processing operation, or a finished product should problems arise; 3) a ready source of information to identify trends in a particular operation that may result in a deviation if not properly corrected; and, 4) good evidence in potential legal actions.
 In accordance with the HACCP principles, HACCP records must include; records associated with establishing and monitoring CCP's and critical limits, records for the handling of deviations, and records associated with verification of the HACCP plan.
-It is also very important that all HACCP records dealing with plant operations.

-at CCP's and corrective actions taken, be reviewed on a daily basis by a designated individual who must sign or initial all records reviewed.
+It is also very important that all HACCP records dealing with plant operations at CCP's and corrective actions taken, be reviewed on a daily basis by a designated individual who must sign or initial, date and record the time all records are reviewed.
 The approved HACCP plan and associated records must be on file at the meat and/or poultry establishment.

 Column eight of the HACCP plan establishes procedures for verification that the HACCP system is working correctly.
 The verification process is designed to review the HACCP plan; to establish whether the CCP's and critical limits have been properly established and are being adequately controlled and monitored; and to determine if the procedures for handling process deviations and recordkeeping practices are being followed.
+The effective completion of this step is crucial.